chronotope/chrono-tz/README.md

 Zone	Asia/Dushanbe	4:35:12 -	LMT	1924 May  2
 			5:00	-	+05	1930 Jun 21
 			6:00 RussiaAsia +06/+07	1991 Mar 31  2:00s
-			5:00	1:00	+06	1991 Sep  9  2:00s # TODO: This is different to the source file but should be correct
+			5:00	1:00	+06	1991 Sep  9  2:00s # "+06" was "+05/+06"
 			5:00	-	+05
 ```

-Strings cannot be parsed into appropriate datetimes currently, they can only be printed out.
+- Strings cannot be parsed into appropriate datetimes currently, they can only be printed out.
   Chrono handles fixed offsets only for parsing.

-Currently no rustc-serialize or serde support.
+- Currently no rustc-serialize or serde support.
+- With the current version of [`zoneinfo_parse`][zoneinfo_parse] negative offsets with nonzero
+  minutes and/or seconds are handled incorrectly.
+I have submitted a pull request to fix this
+  bug.

 [zoneinfo_parse]: https://github.com/rust-datetime/zoneinfo-parse